daq-tools/kotori/doc/source/handbook/configuration/mqttkit.rst

-The ``realm`` will be configured within the server configuration file while all other parameters designate the data acquisition channel and can be used freely by the user.
+The ``realm`` will be configured within the server configuration file while all other parameters designate the data acquisition channel and can be assigned by the user.

 The topology identifiers are specified as: